rschuetzler/datacom-labs/Security - Encrypting and Signing/Encrypting and Signing Instructions.md

 ### Create an Ubuntu Virtual Machine

 Run the following commands in a new folder to create an Unbuntu virtual machine.
-  - `> vagrant init ubuntu/trusty64`
+1. `> vagrant init ubuntu/trusty64`
-  - `> vagrant up`
+2. `> vagrant up`
-  - `> vagrant ssh`
+3. `> vagrant ssh`

 ### Gnu Privacy Guard in Linux Installation and Key Creation

-1. Run `$ sudo apt-get install gpg` to install the Gnu Privacy Guard.
-2. Run `$ sudo apt-get install rng-tools` to install random number generator tools.
+1. Run `$ sudo apt-get install rng-tools` to install random number generator tools.
-3. Run `$ sudo rngd -r /dev/urandom` to generate enough random entropy to successfully generate a GPG key.
+2. Run `$ sudo rngd -r /dev/urandom` to generate enough random entropy to successfully generate a GPG key.
-4. Run `$ gpg --gen-key` to start the key creation process.
+3. Run `$ gpg --gen-key` to start the key creation process.
   - Select (1) RSA and RSA (default)
   - Select 2048 bits
   - Select 0 so that the key does not expire, then y to confirm.